meri-imperiumi/handbook/docs/systems/plumbing.md

 The raw water intake seacock is located in the engine space.
 It feeds the engine raw water impeller, as well as the galley sea water tap and the watermaker.

-**Note: the bathroom sink seacock must be closed when sailing, it can flow in when heeling over.**

 ## Freshwater system

 The boat has a 200l freshwater tank situated under the v-berth.
 The deck fill is in the bow.